WASdev/azure.websphere-traditional.cluster/docs/howto-update-for-was-fixpack.md

    Note: Currently Graham Charters has privilege to update the solution in marketplace, contact him for more information.

+1. Create a [release](https://github.com/WASdev/azure.websphere-traditional.cluster/releases) for this GA code and tag with the pom.xml version number.

 1. How to test the solution, what testcases to run?
    1. Wait until the soluton offer is in `Publisher signoff` (aka "preview") stage;
    1. Run test cases defined in [twas-solution-test-cases.pdf](twas-solution-test-cases.pdf).
 Note: use "preview link" for each test case.